loki3/flexagonator/docs/script.md

 # Scripting Flexagonator

 You can run a script to create a flexagon, apply flexes, and customize a flexagon.
-Scripts be used when creating custom UI for a specific flexagon or category of flexagon.
+Scripts can be used when creating custom UI for a specific flexagon or category of flexagon.
 They can also be used as a way to transport the current state of a flexagon from one custom UI to another.

 Script commands: